 - After marination, remove the chicken from the refrigerator and let it come to room temperature, about 30 minutes (Pagkatapos ibabad, ilabas ang manok sa refrigerator at hayaang umabot sa room temperature, mga 30 minuto).

 - While waiting, prepare your coating mixture.
 Combine the flour, cornstarch, baking powder, garlic powder, onion powder, salt, and pepper in a shallow dish.
-Mix thoroughly (Ihalo ang arina, cornstarch, baking powder, pulbos na bawang, pulbos na sibuyas, asin, at paminta sa isang mababaw na pinggan.
+Mix thoroughly (Ihalo ang harina, cornstarch, baking powder, pulbos na bawang, pulbos na sibuyas, asin, at paminta sa isang mababaw na pinggan.
 Haluing mabuti).

 - Remove each piece of chicken from the marinade and pat completely dry with paper towels (Alisin ang bawat piraso ng manok sa pinagbabaran at patuyuin ng mabuti gamit ang paper towel).
 This step is crucial for achieving crispy skin.